bolishakim/Massagefachinstitut-Monika-Hiden/backend/README-reset-script.md

 # Database Reset Script

 ## Overview
-This script completely resets the medical center database and creates a clean setup with 3 users, 25 comprehensive medical services, and GDPR compliance policies.
+This script completely resets the medical center database and creates a clean setup with 8 staff users (username-based authentication), 24 comprehensive medical services, and GDPR compliance policies.

 ## Usage